Learn how online fundraising can be more cost effective than traditional fundraisers.

-Many schools have products they sell each year to raise money, whether its coupon books, flowers, school spirit wear or candy bars.
+Many schools have products they sell each year to raise money, whether its coupon books, flowers, school spirit wear, or doing a candy bar fundraiser.
 Why not sell them online?
 Create a simple online order form that allows the community to order their product online.
 Then, have orders picked up at the school to be sent home with students and distributed.

 To simplify fundraising by avoiding upfront costs, Big Fundraising Ideas offers hundreds of product options your school could be selling to fundraise.

 No matter what you do, be sure to communicate your impact and show how the money raised will impact the school and its’ kids.
 After the gift don’t stop communicating – tell donors throughout the year how donations are bringing success to the classroom.

 Ronald Pruitt is the President and Founder of 4aGoodCause, an affordable and effective online fundraising platform for small to midsize nonprofits.
 Ronald has more than 20 years of experience helping nonprofit organizations create effective and results-driven e-commerce Web sites, sites that have raised millions of dollars for good causes from Maine to Hawaii.
 This extensive experience has made Ronald an expert in user-friendly online fundraising and understanding what drives donors to give online.